mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 (Integer -> Integer)
 ```

 That's again a function!
 This one also accepts an `Integer` as an argument.
-And as a result it returns another `Integer`.
+And as a result, it returns another `Integer`.

 So if we look at the type of `add` again: